 Progress and Revolution

-Idealists not only seek out their own identity, but also help others do the same.
-In their heart of hearts, Idealists believe that if everyone were to discover, and be appreciated for, their true selves, the world would be a better place.
-Unfortunately, Idealists constantly find themselves at odds with a social structure that discourages individuality in favor of a security brought on by traditions and standards that each individual must conform to.
-Mature Idealists, after going through the inevitable identity crisis that comes with being an outsider, work to change society in ways that will benefit all of its people, and not just the Guardian majority.
+Shamans not only seek out their own identity, but also help others do the same.
+In their heart of hearts, Shamans believe that if everyone were to discover and be appreciated for their true selves, the world would be a better place.
+Unfortunately, Shamans constantly find themselves at odds with a social structure that discourages individuality in favor of a security brought on by traditions and standards to which each individual must conform.
+Mature Shamans, after going through the inevitable identity crisis that comes with being an outsider, work to change society in ways that will benefit all of its people, and not just the Gatherer majority.
 Some choose to work within a system, while others choose to work outside of it.

 Dolphins and Pandas are essentially “people” people, commonly found working in schools, hospitals, non-profit organizations, and governmental institutions.
 Their ability to bring incremental change stems from their strong organizational skills, patience, and willingness to compromise.
 For these Shamans, the advancement of ideals in any civilization must be paced by the readiness of its citizens; true progress is not a sprint, but a marathon that one must be prepared for- Dolphins and Pandas view themselves as personal trainers to the soul.
 Alas, the rules and regulations of any organization can be quite alienating, and it is not uncommon for Dolphins and Pandas to clash with their superiors if they feel that the value system they’re working under is flawed.
 However, due to their conciliatory nature, these Idealists are far more likely to repress their objections, leading to a situation where the individual feels powerless and trapped, toiling away in a machine that both underappreciates and diminishes them.